schaeren/homematicip-rest-mqtt-docker/demo/README.md

-# Demo files
+# Demo configurations

-This directory shows how to use the `homematicip-rest-mqtt-docker` container together with the [Mosquitto MQTT](https://mosquitto.org/) broker also in a docker container.
+This directory shows how to use the `homematicip-rest-mqtt-docker` image as `hmip2mqtt` container together with the [Mosquitto MQTT](https://mosquitto.org/) broker also in a docker container.

 This directory contains all files for three different demo configurations:
 - [Minimal configuration](#MinimalConfiguration) without scurity concerns and minimal configuration.
 - [Extended configuration with username/password](#ExtendedConfiguration1) with support for TLS (Transport Layer Security), user/password authentication and logfile.
-- [Extended configuration with client certificate](#ExtendedConfiguration2) with the same functionallity as the last version, but with additional support for client certificate authentication.
+- [Extended configuration with client certificate](#ExtendedConfiguration2) with the same functionallity as the previous version, but with additional support for client certificate authentication.

+Any of these configurations can be started directly from the cloned directory tree of this repository.

-For all configurations you must first [create the access token](#CreateAccessToken) used by the container to access your HomematicIP devices via the HomematicIP Cloud.
+For all configurations you must first [create the access token](#CreateAccessToken) used by the `hmip2mqtt` container to access your HomematicIP devices via the HomematicIP Cloud.

 <a id="CreateAccessToken"></a>
 ## Create access token

-In order to have access to the HomemaitcIP Cloud the container `homematicip-rest-mqtt-docker` needs a file with an access token and the SGTIN of your Access Point.
-The script [`create_hmip_access_ini.bash`](secrets/create_hmip_access_ini.bash) starts the container and executes the Python script `hmip_generate_auth_token` contained therein.
+In order to have access to the HomemaitcIP Cloud the container `hmip2mqtt` needs a file with an access token and the SGTIN of your Access Point.
+The script [`create_hmip_access_ini.bash`](secrets/create_hmip_access_ini.bash) starts temporarily the `homematicip-rest-mqtt-docker` image in a container and executes the Python script `hmip_generate_auth_token` contained therein.
 This script writes the access token and the SGTIN to the file `/app/config.ini` in the container.
 This file is in turn mapped to the external file `./hmip_access.ini`.

-The Python script prompts you to enter the SGINT of the access point.
+- The Python script prompts you to enter the SGINT of the access point.
 You will find this printed on the underside of the access point.
-You can also enter a client/device/user name, which will be displayed in the Homematic IP app in the user management section (default: homematicip-python).
+- You can also enter a client/device/user name, which will be displayed in the Homematic IP app in the user management section (default if left empty: homematicip-python).
-You must also enter the administrator PIN, if you have defined one in the Homematic IP app.
+- You must also enter the administrator PIN, if you have defined one in the Homematic IP app.
-You will then be prompted to press the blue button on the access point.
+- You will then be prompted to press the blue button on the access point.
 ```
 cd .../demo/secrets
 ./create_hmip_access_ini.bash